GrowthVVork/no-nonsense-split/README.md

 # No-Nonsense Split

 No-Nonsense Split is a lightweight, offline-first finance tracking app designed to simplify splitting expenses among friends or groups.
-It allows users to add, remove, and track expenses without the need for an account or internet connection.
+It allows users to add, remove, and track expenses without the need for an account or internet connection. **Currently, only internet based availability because I am not paying for app publication or web-hosting.**

 ---